Roemer/gonovate/README.md

 ### Regex
 This manager allows to use regular expressions to search for package names and versions which are used to find updates.

+### Inline
+This manager allows to use inline comments in files with all the information on how to find and update versions.

 ## Configuration
 There is usually a `gonovate.json` file which contains your specific configuration.
 The basic structure of this file is:
 ```json